Our purpose is to be the best Christian preparatory school.

 TRANSFER OF NEW STUDENTS

-If a child enrolled in the school is not returning, a record release form will be sent to the school of the parent’s choice.
 When a child transfers to Fredonia Hill Baptist Academy from another school, arrangements must be made to have test scores and other records forwarded from the previous school before admission to Fredonia Hill Baptist Academy is finalized.
 A form for this purpose is available in the school office.
-The school shall retain copies of the records for all students; original copies shall be provided for students transferring from the school or graduating from the school.
+Original copies shall be provided for students transferring from the school or graduating from the school.

 STUDENT PROMOTION GUIDELINES